ktsu2i/shooting-game/README.md

 If you work on multiple projects in Python, package version conflicts could happen, so it is essential to create a virtual environment for each project to avoid any unexpected errors.

-After Python 3.3, it comes with the built-in package called `venv`.
+It comes with the built-in package called `venv` in Python 3.3 or later.

 #### Create a virtual environment.